apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader sample](../tutorials/img/tutorial-batch-data-loader-02.png "Data loader sample")

-Once the data is located you can click "Next: Parse data" to go to the next step.
+Once the data is located, you can click "Next: Parse data" to go to the next step.
 The data loader will try to automatically determine the correct parser for the data.
 In this case it will successfully determine `json`.
 Feel free to play around with different parser options to get a preview of how Druid will parse your data.